vipulSharma18/Contextual-Bandits-with-Pseudocounts-based-Exploration-for-Mitigating-Shortcut-Learning/README.md

 3. supervised learning model baseline with an alpha ration of 4 and predictivity as 0.9 (baseline). -> done, all settings with 5 seeds data available now.
 4. coding for measures of reliance and bias -> done

-5. bandit algos made
+5. bandit algos made -> done
-6. bandit algos use contrastive embedding to decide mask on or off.
+6. bandit algos use contrastive embedding to decide mask on or off.  -> done
-- Exploration done via pseudo-counts (input state and output 0 or 1)
+- Exploration done via pseudo-counts (input state and output 0 or 1) -> done